 LTC insurance can be very valuable, as it can pay for your loved one’s medical care.
 However, filing a claim and qualifying for LTC benefits can be overwhelming, frustrating, and time-consuming.
 Below are five steps you can take to prepare for a LTC insurance claim.

 Long-term care insurance claims attorney Jonathan M. Feigenbaum, Esquire can help you navigate the process.
-Contact Jonathan M. Feigenbaum Esquire today for a free consultation.
+Contact Jonathan M. Feigenbaum Esquire today for A COMPLIMENTARY CONSULTATION.

 What Is Long-Term Care Insurance?

 LTC insurance provides benefits for people with physical disabilities or limitations and/or long-term health issues.
 Benefits cover services such as nursing homes or assisted living facilities, adult day care, and home or community based case.
 LTC usually involves non-skilled assistance in performing daily activities, including dressing, bathing, going to the bathroom, and eating.

 How to Prepare to File a Long-Term Care Insurance Claim